cx-language/cx/doc/spec.md

 > _array-literal_ → `[` _elements_ `]`<br>

-where _elements_ is a comma-separated list of zero or more expression of the same type.
+where _elements_ is a comma-separated list of zero or more expressions of the same type.

 ### Identifiers